-If you wonder what a geodesic dome is, it can be compared to a soccer ball.
+If you wonder what a geodesic dome on a home is, it can be compared to a soccer ball.
 Though round, its surface comprises of a series of flat, interlocking planes.
 This gives an extremely stable structure with minimal surface area but maximum interior space, just what you need in a house.

 These houses are energy efficient, affordable, funky and offer many more benefits a traditional boxy home can’t provide.
 It was Buckminster Fuller who had patented the geodesic dome which may not be seen much on normal city streets but is the most energy efficient building system available.

 There are many more benefits and reasons to build a geodesic dome too!

 1. Easy to build

 As its structure is lightweight and comes in shapes which are easy to assemble, geodesic domes are easy to put up.
 They can be easily converted from permanent to temporary residential homes and are easy to transport to the house site, and do not require much manpower to assemble.

 The nature of materials used for building geodesic domes, its ease of construction, its reduced labor time and increased energy efficiency all make these houses cheaper and more affordable than conventional homes.
 As cost is an important factor to consider while building homes, you need not worry much about spending money building a geodesic concrete dome for houses.

 Its robust structure increases in strength as its size increases.
 Moreover, unlike contemporary residential homes with structures which spread its load at right angles, the geodesic dome’s strength is independent of structural supports and thus double their strength.

 One of the best ways to help protect the environment is through eco-friendly house building.
 Geodesic domes are eco-friendly as the components used for building these domes are made from recyclable sources which help reduce the amount of waste.
 Wood is not necessary at all to build geodesic dome homes.
 Moreover, the insulating properties of its components make these domes very energy efficient.